A posteriori error estimation and adaptivity for multiple-network poroelasticity: Adaptive strategy: algorithmic considerations and numerical evaluation

 \section{Adaptive strategy: algorithmic considerations and numerical evaluation}

-We now turn to consider and evaluate two components of an overall adaptive strategy: (i) temporal adaptivity (only) and (ii) (temporal and) spatial adaptivity with fixed meshes over $[0, T]$.
+We now turn to consider and evaluate two components of an overall adaptive strategy: (i) temporal adaptivity (only) and (ii) temporal and spatial adaptivity.
 Our choices for the adaptive strategy can be viewed in light of the observations on the convergence of $\eta_1, \eta_2, \eta_3, \eta_4$ for the previous test case, as well as the following characteristics of MPET problems arising in e.g.~biological applications: \begin{itemize} \item Mathematical models of living tissue are often associated with a wide range of uncertainty e.g.~in terms of modelling assumptions, material parameters, and data fidelity.
 Simulations are therefore often not constrained by a precise numerical error tolerance, but rather by the limited availability of computational resources. \item Living tissue often feature heterogeneous material parameters, but typically with small jumps, and in particular smoother variations than e.g.~in the geosciences.
 The corresponding MPET solutions are often relatively smooth. \item Even for problems with a small number of networks $J$ such as single or two-network settings, the linear systems to be solved at each time step are relatively large already for moderately coarse meshes. \end{itemize} In light of these points, our target is an adaptive algorithm robustly reducing the error(s) given limited computational resources.
-We therefore consider an \emph{error balancing strategy} in which we adaptively refine time steps such that the estimated temporal and spatial contributions to the error is balanced and then refining the spatial mesh to reduce the overall error, and repeat.
-The use of a fixed mesh throughout each time evolution can reduce assembly time as the blocks of the MPET linear operator can be reused after updated weighting with the time steps $\tau_n$.
-We note though that there is ample room for more sophisticated time step control methods than we consider here, see e.g.~\citep{soderlind2002automatic} and related works, as well as full time-space adaptivity with meshes varying between time steps, see e.g.~\citep{ahmed2019adaptive, bendahmane2010multiresolution}.
+We therefore consider an \emph{error balancing strategy} in which we adaptively refine time steps such that the estimated temporal and spatial contributions to the error is balanced, then refine the spatial mesh to reduce the overall error, and repeat.
+This approach to spatial adaptivity seeks to balance the computational gains associated with adaptively refined meshes and the computational and implementational overhead costs associated with more sophisticated time-space adaptive methods, see e.g.~\citep{ahmed2019adaptive, bendahmane2010multiresolution}.
+While a full space-time adaptive algorithm could yield time-varying meshes of lower computational cost, the computational costs associated with finite element matrix assembly over separate meshes, and interpolation of discrete fields between different meshes are often substantial.
+Without time-varying meshes, the blocks of the MPET linear operator can be reused (using the time steps $\tau_n$ as weights) which may reduce assembly time, and potentially linear system solver times.
+We note though that there is ample room for more sophisticated time step control methods than we consider here, see e.g.~\citep{soderlind2002automatic} and related works.